Add Link Annotations Java – Complete Guide to Document Interactivity

 Troubleshooting Common Issues

-Links Not Appearing Clickable?
-Check your annotation bounds and ensure they’re properly positioned over the intended text or area.
-Also verify that your target document format supports interactive elements.
+- Links Not Clickable?
+Verify the annotation bounds and that the target format supports interactive elements.

 Frequently Asked Questions